dice-group/AGDISTIS/README.md

 As a part of an <a href="http://3.okbqa.org">OKBQA</a>(Open Knowledge Base and Question-Answering) Hackathon  disambiguation task, <a href="https://github.com/Seondong/AGDISTIS">Sundong Kim</a> modified the part of AGDISTIS in order to reduce the running time of the AGDISTIS software.
 Modification is done on CandidateUtil.class.

 Basically, the method is follows:
-From the candidate sets generated from each entity, I discard candidates which only have few type information.
+From the candidate sets generated from each entity, candidates which only have few type information are discarded.
-As a consequence, smaller subgraph is generated so that the following HITS algorithm performs faster.
+As a consequence, smaller subgraph is generated so that the following HITS algorithm performs better.
+Sophiscated clstering function might boost the performance further(Please contribute to CandidateUtil.findLargestComponent() method <a href="https://github.com/Seondong/AGDISTIS/blob/master/src/main/java/org/aksw/agdistis/algorithm/CandidateUtil.java"here</a>).

-Relevent documentation(google) can be found on the following <a href="https://docs.google.com/presentation/d/1ZsZDb8f8hAlHHlOLyQVee2e5w_wTt10iSD2kAH0Vc3E/edit?usp=sharing">link</a>.
+Relevent documentation can be found on the following <a href="https://docs.google.com/presentation/d/1ZsZDb8f8hAlHHlOLyQVee2e5w_wTt10iSD2kAH0Vc3E/edit?usp=sharing">link</a>.